prismyland/prismy/readme.md

 }
 ```

-Prismy however uses _Selectors_, a pattern inspired by Reselectjs.
+Prismy however uses _Selectors_, a pattern inspired by ReselectJS.
 Selectors are simple functions used to generate the arguments for the handler.
 A Selector accepts a
 single `context` argument or type `Context`.